-A few months ago, we’ve published an article about a new iOS downgrade tool called OdysseusOTA which allows users to downgrade their iPhone and iPad back to iOS 6.1.3 and no SHSH blobs needed.
-The only downside of this downgrade utility is it lack of supportive devices and firmware.
+A few months ago, we published an article about a new iOS downgrade tool called OdysseusOTA which allows users to downgrade their iPhone and iPad back to iOS 6.1.3 and no SHSH blobs needed.
+The only downside of this downgrade utility is its lack of supportive devices and firmware.

-To addressed this limitation issues, the developer has released a newer version called OdysseusOTA 2.0, which add support for iPhone 5, iPhone 5c, iPhone 4s, iPad 2 and iPad 3.
+To addressed this limitation issues, the developer has released a newer version called OdysseusOTA 2.0, which add support for:

 This works because apple still signs 8.4.1 OTAblobs for these devices and we have keys for them.
 This method does not work on any other iOS version.